sholly/servicemesh-demo/README.md

 run the parallel.sh script , note how we receive a 503 error after 1-2 calls.

-Add a connection pool to reduce connections allowed to service.
+Add a connection pool to reduce connections allowed to the service.

 `oc apply -f deployment/dr-connection-pool.yaml`